renpy/renpy/sphinx/source/displayables.rst

 of each interaction (such as say statements and menus).
 The resulting string is processed according to the rules above.

+When a string has "[prefix_"] in it, that iso replaced with each of the style prefixes associated with the current displayable.

 .. _images:

 Images